xodivorce/npm-xodivorce/README.md

 1. **Clone the repository**
    - Clone the repository to your local machine:
      ```bash
-     # Clone using SSH.
+     # Clone using SSH
      git clone git@github.com:xodivorce/npm-xodivorce-preview.git
-     # Or using HTTPS.
+     # Or using HTTPS
      git clone https://github.com/xodivorce/npm-xodivorce.git
      ```